 sleeping quilt: Enlightened Equipment Revelation (1 lb 6 oz)

-After purchasing three different sleeping bags, I’m now trying a sleeping quilt.
+After purchasing three different sleeping bags, I’m now using a sleeping quilt.
 I was looking for something lighter in weight but still warm.
 I also wanted more flexibility: something more snug when it’s cold, and looser when it’s not.
 A quilt has the advantage of being more flexible in terms of how it it used.
 Available only by ordering directly from the manufacturer, you can choose from three fill weights (850, 900, or 950), six temperature ratings, five lengths, four widths, and more than 15 fabric colors for a totally customized quilt.
 I ordered a 950-fill, 10 degree, short length, regular width quilt with 20D fabric on the outside and optional water resistant stripes.
-This quilt weighs only 22 ounces, which is less than half as heavy as the Big Agnes Roxy Ann sleeping bag I usually take backpacking.
+This quilt weighs only 22 ounces, which is less than half as heavy as the my old sleeping bag I used to take backpacking.
 The Revelation quilt has a short zipper at the foot, with snaps in a few spots and buckles that can be used with included straps to attach the quilt to your sleeping pad.
 On colder nights, wrap the quilt all the way around your body and connect the buckles and snaps.
 The top has a pull cord that tightens for keeping warm air inside, but there’s no hood.
 I wear a hat when I sleep, or if it’s really cold, I wear my puffy with the hood.
 In hot weather, leave it flat and use like a blanket.
-I’m looking forward to not being all zipped up in a sleeping bag when I don’t have to be.

 sleeping bag for colder weather: Mountain Hardwear Phantasia 0 degree (2 lb 8 oz) no longer available, but the Mountain Hardwear Phantom Torch 3 is similar.